 - During the 2015-16 school year, 2,024 children will be served 74,888 BackPacks at 67 sites across 7 counties

 Hold a Food Drive for BackPack Buddies

 We always need items to send home with hungry children over the weekend.
-Donating shelf-stable milk and 100% juices is particularly helpful because we routinely purchase those items to make sure the backpacks are nutritionally balanced.
-Every carton you donate is one less we have to purchase!
+Donating canned proteins (such as tuna & chicken) is particularly helpful because we routinely purchase those items to make sure the backpacks are nutritionally balanced.
+Every can you donate is one less we have to purchase!
 See a complete list of the items needed here.
 Find more information on how to hold a healthy food drive here.

 Want a new idea for celebrating your child’s birthday?
 Invite the kids to bring BackPack Buddies food items.
 Let us know when you drop off the food and we’ll send your child a special thank you card.